Collection of Personal Data

 - The IAF principally communicates with its members via email.
 The IAF uses email addresses to send IAF members information about their membership (e.g. confirmation and renewal notices); quarterly newsletters, occasional (typically no more than two per month) updates from the Board of Directors, and information from a member’s Regional Director.

 - We do not sell, rent or share any information collected via our website with other organisations.
+The only exception to this is Session Lab which hosts our Methods Library and gives access to active Members to use it on their website.

 - We record and store personal data and other information in a secure database.
 Access to this database is limited to the IAF Board of Directors and designates, as well as to IAF office staff and contractors, including website administrators and technical support professionals.